 The lymphatic vessels drain directly into the deep cervical lymph nodes or indirectly into the retropharyngeal or paratracheal nodes.

-Occasionally, there are problems with the pharynx that are often found after symptoms such as pain, swelling or inflammation, itching, and difficulty swallowing develop.
+Occasionally, problems with the pharynx are often found after symptoms such as pain, swelling or inflammation, itching, and difficulty swallowing develop.

 A doctor should be seen for a definitive diagnosis so that appropriate treatment can begin when a problem with the pharynx is suspected.